openwebwork/webwork2/conf/README.md

   `webwork2.mojolicious.yml` if you need to change those settings.
 You usually will need to do this.
 - `webwork2.dist.service` is a systemd configuration file for linux systems that serves the webwork2 app via the Mojolicious hypnotoad server.
 If you need to change it, then copy it to `webwork2.service`.
 - `webwork2.apache2.4.dist.conf` is only used if you proxy hypnotoad via apache2.
+Copy this to `webwork2.apache2.4.conf` if any changes need to be made.
 - `webwork2.nginx.dist.conf` is only used if you proxy hypnotoad via nginx.
+Copy this to `webwork2.nginx.conf` if any changes need to be made.

 ## Initial configururation of webwork2